armandossrecife/my_validation3/my_hypothesis_tests.md

 If the *p-value* is less than your chosen significance level, then you reject the null hypothesis and conclude that the evidence supports the alternative hypothesis.

-# T1: HA - issues with architectural impact affect a substantial number of files

-To test the hypothesis that issues with architectural impact affect a substantial number of files:

-**Null hypothesis (H0A)**: The number of files affected by issues with architectural impact is not significantly different from the number of files affected by issues with less architectural impact.

-**Alternative hypothesis ((H1A)**: The number of files affected by issues with architectural impact is significantly greater than the number of files affected by issues with less architectural impact.

-**Statistical test**: Chi-squared test

-# T2: HB - issues with architectural impact involve significant code changes
+# T1: HA - issues with architectural impact involve significant code changes

 To test the hypothesis that issues with architectural impact involve significant code changes: